DataDog/kong-plugin-ddtrace/README.md

 This value can also be set using the environment variable `DD_AGENT_HOST` and overrides any other specified value, including the default setting.

+### Agent Port

+The port that will be used to connect to the agent.

+`--data 'config.trace_agent_port=your-agent-port'`

+The default value is `8126`.

+This value can also be set using the environment variable `DD_TRACE_AGENT_PORT` and overrides any other specified value, including the default setting.

 ### Agent URL

 The URL that will be used to connect to the agent.
 The value should not include the trailing `/` character.